hongyu0314/DataStructure_Hw2/Exercise 1/report.md

-### 題目問題：What is the total input time for phase two of external sorting if a k-way merge is used with internal memory partitioned into input/output buffers to permit overlap of input, output, and CPU processing as in Buffering (Program 7.21)?
+### 問題（a）： What is the total input time for phase two of external sorting if a k-way merge is used with internal memory partitioned into input/output buffers to permit overlap of input, output, and CPU processing as in Buffering (Program 7.21)?

 $n$: 總記錄數